Höfn: Climate

-Höfn has a subpolar oceanic climate (Köppen Cfc), bordering on a subarctic climate and tundra climate.
+Höfn has a borderline subarctic climate (Köppen: Dfc), though it has likely become a subpolar oceanic climate (Koppen: Cfc) during the 1991-2020 climate period, because of climate change.
 Daytime highs in the summer are around 12 C, while being just above the freezing point in the winter.
 Höfn is a rainy town, averaging approximately 1450 mm of precipitation.
 On average, Höfn has 180 days with measurable precipitation.
 Extreme temperatures range from 24.4 C recorded on August 10, 2004 to -21.6 C recorded on March 8, 1969.

 Transport

 Höfn is well connected via Route 1, which circles Iceland.
 The distance to Reykjavik is 455 km.
 In the past, during the harsh winter months, the road just east of Höfn would often become blocked because of regular snow, hampering communications and access.
 To address this, a new tunnel, named Almannaskarðsgöng, was constructed and opened in 2005.
 The tunnel measures exactly 1,312 metres in length (although the sign rounds it off to 1,300).

 Höfn is one of very few harbours in the southern part of Iceland and it needs to be navigated with care due to the changing pattern of shoals.
 Dredging is an essential requirement to remove sand that has accumulated near the harbour so that ships can safely moor.
 The entrance channel to Höfn port has a minimum depth of 6–7 m.
 However, the depth at the entrance itself is 7–8 m.
 The harbour at Höfn is reported to freeze during periods of extremely cold weather.

-Eagle Airways operates domestic flights from Höfn airport to Reykjavík.
+Eagle Airways operated domestic flights from Höfn airport to Reykjavík.
 The town is a major centre for visitors to the Vatnajökull Glacier.
 Höfn lies at the end of Road 99, which leaves Iceland's National Road 1 several kilometres north of the town.
 A tunnel is located near the town, measuring 1,300 metres in length, which is named Almannaskarðsgöng.
 It was opened in 2005.